AgenticFinLab/FinMycelium/README.md

 ## Features

 ### Core Capabilities
-- **Multi-Source Data Collection**: Gather relevant data from diverse sources, including news articles, social media, official reports, regulatory filings, and other public documents.
+- **Multi-Source Data Collection**: Gather relevant data from diverse sources, including news articles, social media, official reports, and other public documents.
 - **Data Matching and Summarization**: Identify, align, and condense useful information across heterogeneous sources to directly support financial event reconstruction.
 - **Event Reconstruction**: Leverage a large model–based multi-agent system to autonomously integrate, connect, and reconstruct coherent event narratives from fragmented financial data.
 - **Structured Presentation**: Visualize the reconstructed timeline using Gantt charts and ???? to deliver a clear, structured overview of the event.